Project information

 About the new facilities

-• Stage 3 of the development will see La Trobe University’s Sports Park facility in Bundoora become the national base for Football Australia's national women's programs, including the home of the Matildas, and the State Centres for Football Victoria and Rugby Victoria.
+• Stage 3 of the Sports Park development has seen the facility become the national base for Football Australia's national women's programs, including the home of the Matildas, and the State Centres for Football Victoria and Rugby Victoria.

-• The State Centre for Football Victoria will include a marquee pitch with seating, four other pitches, a futsal pitch and high-performance facilities including a gymnasium and wet recovery area, medical and rehabilitation centre, meeting areas and player lounge.
+• The State Centre for Football Victoria currently includes a marquee pitch with seating, three (soon to be four) other pitches and high-performance facilities including a gymnasium and wet recovery area, medical and rehabilitation centre, meeting areas and player lounge.

-• The Victorian State Rugby Centre will include a show pitch with grandstand seating and two additional pitches, along with high performance facilities including a gymnasium, sport science, medical and recovery areas and a training and match day home for the Melbourne Rebels’ Super W team.
+• The Victorian State Rugby Centre will include a show pitch with grandstand seating and two additional pitches, along with high performance facilities including a gymnasium, sport science, medical and recovery areas and a training base for elite women’s rugby.
+Two pitches are now complete and in use.

-The project is supported by the Victorian Government and the Commonwealth Government and is a partnership between La Trobe University, Football Australia, Football Victoria and Rugby Victoria.
+The project was supported by the Victorian Government and the Commonwealth Government and is a partnership between La Trobe University, Football Australia, Football Victoria and Rugby Victoria.

 Read more about how La Trobe archaeology student, Felicity Smolenaers, turned her passion into practice as part of site excavations for Stage 3 of the Sports Park project.